International rugby union team records: Longest tenure ranked at No. 1

 Key: y = years, m = months, d = days.

 Most matches played ranked at No. 1

 New Zealand hold the record for the most matches played whilst defending the No. 1 World Ranking, playing 128 matches during that time.
-Ireland currently top the world rankings.
+South Africa currently top the world rankings.
 Not shown on the table, but the other nations to have been ranked No. 1, are Wales, spending two weeks in the top spot in 2019, before relinquishing the No. 1 spot to New Zealand, and France who held No. 1 for a week in 2022.
-Tenures are correct as of 18 March 2023:
+Tenures are correct as of 27 January 2025:

 Nations in bold indicate the tenure is ongoing.

 Key: y = years, m = months, d = days.

 All-time

 Most matches

 Nations in italics are classed as Tier 2 since the beginning of the professional era (Aug.
 1995), and primarily play other Tier 2 nations.